jamestomasino/visibleconsole.js/README.md

     	</span>
 	</div>

-The iFrame with an id of `#visibleconsoleiframe` is used to maintain ongoing normal console operations, and is leveraged until you disable visibleconsole.js.

 *If an element already exists in your DOM with the same ID as one in this structure, VisibleConsole will leverage your existing element.
 In this way, by manually creating your own structure, you can completely change the way the VisibleConsole is displayed.*